 A Few Wins and an Epic Fail

 Diageo Spirits – I helped win the top Diageo spirit brands for Colangelo Marketing (Omnicom), in Darien, CT.
 When I started, the shop had only Smirnoff as a liquor account.
 Subsequently, we won Johnnie Walker, Crown Royal, Tanqueray, Captain Morgan, Jose Cuervo, Bushmills, Ketel One, Ciroc and Bulleit Bourbon – every one of their best sellers.
 And we retained this BTL business for more than 10 years.
-See spirit work.
+See my spirit work.

 Super Bowl TV – I wrote the first Super Bowl commercial produced at Grey.
 It was for the launch of Kforce, an online recruiting firm that wanted to go head-to-head against the category leaders Monster and HotJobs.
 The spot generated 2.5 million hits on game day before the servers crashed.
 Yahoo and USA Today named it a Top 10 commercial.
 The client ended up so backlocked with applicants that they cancelled all future advertising.
 Mark this one as a win and a fail.
-See Super Bowl commercial.
+See the Super Bowl commercial.

 PepsiCo Sierra Mist launch – I created a step-by-step Activation Guide that turned more than 9,000 employees at the PepsiCo bottling plants into sampling street teams for one extraordinary day.
 The results?
 Over five million samples distributed in 135 markets – the largest sampling event in PepsiCo history.
 I shot and edited footage of the NYC event.
-See Sierra Mist launch video.
+See the Sierra Mist launch video.

 Humira Digital Launch – This was a freelance project for Tribal DDB.
 The concept was to show the results of this new rheumatoid arthritis medicine from three different points of view: the patient, his wife and his doctor.
 I conducted the interviews and wrote the articles.
-See first website.
+See the first website.

-Coca-Cola Olympic Torch Relay – I served as the Creative Director for an experiential touring event that literally ran from LA to ATL in 84 days.
+Coca-Cola Olympic Torch Relay – I served as the Creative Director for an experiential touring event that literally ran from Los Angeles to Atlanta in 84 days.
 I wrote and produced a 35 minute show that featured a live emcee and live video coverage.
 The show was performed twice a day at the cauldron lighting ceremonies (lunch and evening).
 A mobile Jumboton displayed the proceedings to the overflow crowds.
 I also served as the live TV Director, providing daily video feeds to local NBC affiliates along the route.
 (Bonus: I got to run the Olympic Torch.)
-See Coca-Cola Olympic Torch Relay video.
+See the Coca-Cola Olympic Torch Relay video.

 20th Century Fox Feature Films – I was the writer on a six person pitch team that won the $85 million dollar media account for Young & Rubicam.
 I wrote film positioning concepts and attended research focus groups for upcoming releases.
-I discussed the findings with Studio Chairman Joe Roth during post-production on "The Adventures of Ford Fairlane."
+I reviewed the findings with Studio Chairman Joe Roth during post-production on "The Adventures of Ford Fairlane."
 Mark as a fail for the early film career of Andrew 'Dice' Clay.

 KFC Colonel's Rotisserie Gold Introduction – A new product launch intended to directly compete against the rapid expansion of Boston Market.
 The campaign increased sales 17% and was extended to three months due to franchisee demand.
 A definite win.
-See KFC Rotisserie Gold commercial.
+See the KFC Rotisserie Gold intro commercial.